 Third-Party Supplemental Trust

-Like the First-Party Trust, a Third-Party Supplemental Trust allows a disabled beneficiary to relinquish control of their trust to an entity who can more suitably manage finances for long-term success.
+Like the First-Party Trust, a Third-Party Supplemental Trust allows a disabled beneficiary to relinquish control of their trust to an entity who may be able to more suitably manage finances for long-term success.
 This is a common form of SNT because the trust is permitted to hold any type of asset from the donor including a house, stocks and bonds, or alternative types of investments.
 This type of trust also applies to beneficiaries of life insurance policies.
 Arguably the most important thing to understand about this trust is that since the SNT is never placed in the beneficiary’s name, the remaining funds will be passed on to family members or a preferred charity instead of the government if the beneficiary passes away.

 When utilizing the Pooled Trust, all trust money is held and distributed by a non-profit 501c3.
 This can help avoid conflicts of interest and ensures that all money is issued according to necessity.
 Like the First-Party Trust, it also includes a payback provision.
 Is there not enough money for a stand-alone SNT for your client?
 This type of trust allows beneficiaries to combine their resources in a “pool.”
 This makes it easier for beneficiaries to invest their money wisely.
 Once again, if the beneficiary dies, the remaining money is passed on to another, non-government entity.
 Although a portion will often be given to the non-profit trust manager.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.